shaneweisz/auto-counterspeech/README.md

 ### Exploratory Data Analysis (EDA)

-Data analysis can be conducted on all preprocessed datasets (gab, reddit, conan, multitarget-conan) by running:
+Data analysis can be conducted on all preprocessed datasets (gab, reddit, conan, multitarget-conan) by running, for example:

 ```bash
 python eda.py -o data/eda/REPLICATED-EDA.txt